 Small and tender fingers gripped unto the slim length of a quill as it attempted to make steady and clear words from shaky letters on a parchment.
-The fingers and the coach quarreled long; both stubborn to fulfill it’s task.
+The fingers and the coach quarrelled long; both stubborn to fulfill its task.
 Light streamed unto the parchment, on the small suit case, on small laps, from the slightly cracked window blind, letting in a small contrast to the rather dark coach.

 "What so serious about, darling?" a deep voice asked from the other side of the coach.

-"Darling, I thought I had explained my self and apologized too.
+"Darling, I thought I had explained myself and apologized too.
 Why do you continue to punish me with your silence?" the man in the dark asked, but yet again met with silence.
 Though this time spared the anguish of her glare, he could feel words screamed at him in a familiar little and soft voice, where there was none a sound, safe the coach that rocked on.

 The coach doors opened and little silver rested shoes came first as it graced the stone paved grounds.
 Hair, white enough to make snow hide in shame, demanded attention, as it flowed down a small back adorned by a cream lace-on-satin dress.
 Dark brows framed angry gray eyes on a silky almost pale face.